dialogik-tv/grasp-forwarder/README.md

 # Grasp the grasp out of your Twitch chat!

-This web application helps grasping the most relevant information out of a Twitch chat and is especially useful for mid and large sized chats.
+This web application helps grasping the most relevant information out of a Twitch chat and is especially useful for mid to large sized chats. *This application is an ongoing project, a [perpetual beta](https://en.wikipedia.org/wiki/Perpetual_beta).
+You can accompany the development of this tool on the [dialogikTV Twitch channel](https://www.twitch.tv/dialogikTV).*

 ![grasp Screenshot](https://raw.githubusercontent.com/dialogik-tv/grasp/master/screenshot.png)